yoctopuce/yoctolib_es/README.md

 jspm build src/demo.js --node
 ```
 This will create a single file named `build.js`, that includes everything needed to run your demo.js (even if
 your application is made of multiple source files).
+This file does not anymore require `jspm` to run.
 You can then execute it simply using:
 ```bash
 node build.js
 ```
+Once built in this way, you can also send your application to any standard node.js hosting server.

 ## Using the library with JSPM in browser code